BalderHolst/uni-notes/notes/Transformation Matrices.md

 \right)
 $$

 In kinematics we only interested in rotation and translation.
-Shering is therefore disabled.
+Shering and scaling is therefore disabled.

 $$
 \left(